 - Portable Storage Containers: If you need to access your belongings more frequently, a portable storage container placed on your property can be a convenient alternative.
 These containers can be locked and are available in various sizes to accommodate different storage needs.

-3. Protect Furniture and Large Items
+5. Protect Furniture and Large Items

 - Cover Furniture with Protective Wraps: Use plastic wrap, drop cloths, or specialized furniture covers to protect items from dust and debris.
 Be sure to cover all surfaces, including underneath the furniture, as dust can settle in hard-to-reach places.
+Ensure that beds and other large items are fully covered to prevent scratches and dust accumulation.

 - Use a Pallet Cage for Bulky Items: For heavy or bulky items that need to stay on-site, storing them in a pallet cage can offer additional protection.
 A pallet cage can help keep these items contained and away from the main renovation area, reducing the risk of damage.
 It also makes it easier to move the items around if needed.

-4. Designate a Safe Zone for Valuables
+6. Designate a Safe Zone for Valuables

 - Store Valuables in a Locked Room: If possible, choose a room that will not be affected by the renovation to store valuable items.
 Lock the room and keep the key in a secure location.
 This space can also be used to store items like jewelry, important documents, or family heirlooms.